meltano/meltano/docs/src/docs/contributor-guide.md

       documentation: https://meltano.com/ # Optional (use to link to specific supplemental documentation)
       protected: true # Optional (use in combination with `value` to provide an uneditable default)
       env: SOME_API_KEY # Optional (use to delegate to an environment variable for overriding this setting's value)
+      env_aliases: [OTHER_ENV] # Optional (use to delegate alternative environment variables for overriding this setting's value)
 ```

 ## Plugin Development